College of Applied Health Sciences

 Full-Time Enrollment

-The Disability and Human Development, Kinesiology, Nutrition Science, and Rehabilitation Sciences programs can be completed on a part-time basis.
+The Disability and Human Development, Kinesiology, Nutrition Science, and Rehabilitation Sciences programs can all be completed on a part-time basis.
 The Health Information Management program is available on a full- or part-time basis.
 The campus-based program is a day program with classes from morning to early afternoon.
 An online program is also available in Health Information Management.
 Enrollment is limited.
 Although health information technology course credits do not count toward the required 60 semester or 90 quarter hours of prerequisites, an RHIT can attempt to competency test out of the specific courses during the junior year.

 Grade Point Average (GPA) Requirement